Biscgit/cc3200_installer/README.md

 ## Other tools
 Some features depend on my custom implementation of the cc3200tool at Biscgit/cc3200tool.
 That library will be automatically downloaded when required after a prompt.

+## Disclaimer
+NO WARANTIES GIVEN ON ANYTHING PROVIDED.
+USE AT OWN RISK!